 - Interview witnesses and gather evidence to support your claim

 - Identify the liable parties and build a case against them

 - Enlist the help of expert witnesses when necessary

 - Prepare an argument for negotiations or trial

 - Seek justice by holding your family member’s abuser liable in civil court

 - Attempt to negotiate an out-of-court settlement or litigate the case if necessary

-The cost of suffering a spinal injury in a nursing home can vary widely based on many factors.
-A senior who suffers an incomplete spinal cord injury and requires rehabilitation and ongoing care costs will need to recover much more compensation than a senior with limited mobility who fractures a vertebra without spinal cord involvement.
+The cost of a spinal injury in a nursing home can vary widely based on many factors.
+For example, the nature and extent of the injury significantly impacts the cost of treatment.
+Someone who suffers an incomplete spinal cord injury and requires rehabilitation and ongoing care will have more costs than someone with limited mobility who fractures a vertebra without spinal cord involvement.

 - Necessary medical care related to the accident